syncfusion-content/maui-docs/MAUI/Scheduler/migration.md

 SfSchedule schedule = new SfSchedule();
 schedule.ScheduleView = ScheduleView.MonthView;
-MonthViewSettings monthViewSettings = new MonthViewSettings();
-monthViewSettings.ShowWeekNumber = false;
+this.schedule.MonthViewSettings.ShowWeekNumber = false;
-monthViewSettings.AppointmentDisplayMode = AppointmentDisplayMode.Appointment;
+this.schedule.MonthViewSettings.AppointmentDisplayMode = AppointmentDisplayMode.Appointment;
-schedule.MonthViewSettings = monthViewSettings;
-this.Content = schedule;
+this.Content = this.schedule;

 {% endhighlight %}